Nivedita-Saha/placemark-toolkit/README.md

 It addresses a well-documented gap in the cultural sector: the absence of robust, accessible, and participatory frameworks capable of evidencing the full impact of community-based arts activity to commissioners, funders, and policymakers.

-This prototype demonstrates what a fully developed software version of the toolkit could look like, and forms part of a KTP research proposal focused on co-designing a nationally significant participatory evaluation framework for Scotland's community arts sector.
+This prototype was developed to demonstrate the concept and technical feasibility of the proposed toolkit as part of a KTP application to Innovate UK/UKRI.
+It illustrates what a fully developed software version of the toolkit could look like, and forms part of a KTP research proposal focused on co-designing a nationally significant participatory evaluation framework for Scotland's community arts sector.

 ---